 (vi) H&F Housing Developments Limited

-H&F Housing Developments Limited is currently a dormant limited company wholly owned by the Council.
+H&F Housing Developments Limited is a limited company wholly owned by the Council.
 The company acts as 'nominee' company holding certain leases for the Council in trust (with the Council remaining ultimate beneficial owner via a trust deed).